duncombe-noaa/goober/README.md

 To see what `rebase` does we'll build in some changes and then branch.
 More changes  in  the upstream tree, and more in the branch.
 Then rebase and apply the changes.

+These changes will conflict with changes on the second branch!
+Watch out.